-Commerce is calling on all qualified persons and qualified energy auditors to participate in a voluntary directory.
-The purpose of the directory is to connect building owners looking to comply with the Clean Building Performance Standard (CBPS) with individuals who meet the credentials required.
+Commerce is calling on all qualified persons and qualified energy auditors to participate in our voluntary directories.
+The purpose of each directory is to connect building owners looking to comply with the Standard with individuals who meet the specific credentials required.

 Sign up to be included in one or both directories:

 There are two specific requirements assigned to the state’s gas and electric utilities.